Mohammadjamiu/tahugo_updated/content/signal-and-system/difference-between-causal-and-non-causal-signal.md

 ## What is a Non-causal Signal?

-**A non-causal signal** is a type of signal that depends not only on the past and present values of time but also on the future.
+**A non-causal signal** is a type of signal that depends not only on the past and present values of time, but also on the future.

 In other words, a non-causal signal cannot be predicted by looking only at past and present values of time, but requires knowledge of future values as well.